-For the written test, you must bring a pen and a pencil and an eraser.
+For the written test, you must also bring a pen and a pencil and an eraser.

 Please note that the use of electronic devices, such as mobile phones and smart watches, are strictly prohibited.
 If you take such devices with you to the exam, you must switch them off and leave them in your bag while your examination is in progress.

-Students are required to declare their SEN to the Student Affairs Office who will work with the students on available support services, including academic accommodation(s) throughout their study at HKUST.
-Students with SEN are strongly advised to specify their needs when they register for ELPA online and schedule an appointment with the Student Affairs Office by emailing firstname.lastname@example.org.
+Students are required to declare their SEN to the Dean of Students’ Office who will work with the students on available support services, including academic accommodation(s) throughout their study at HKUST.
+Students with SEN are strongly advised to specify their needs when they register for ELPA online and schedule an appointment with the Dean of Students’ Office by emailing firstname.lastname@example.org.
 The data collected will be handled with strict confidentiality and in compliance with the Personal Data (Privacy) Ordinance of Hong Kong.